Google Fiber Internet in Texas at a Glance

 What equipment does Google Fiber provide in Texas?

 Every Google Fiber plan in Texas includes a fiber network box (ONT) installed at your home and a Google Fiber Wi-Fi 6 router at no additional monthly cost.
-For the 5 Gig and 8 Gig tiers, Google Fiber provides a Wi-Fi 6E capable router to support the higher wireless throughput.
+For the 5 Gig.
+8 Gig tiers, Google Fiber provides a Wi-Fi 6E capable router to support the higher wireless throughput.
 Professional installation, including running fiber to your home if needed, is included at no charge for Texas customers.

 Google Fiber Network Performance and Smart Features

 Google Fiber delivers internet over a purpose-built fiber optic network with all plans offering symmetrical speeds and no data caps.
-The standard 1 Gbps plan provides exceptional performance for households of any size, while the 2 Gbps and 5 Gbps tiers serve power users, content creators, and smart home enthusiasts who demand peak performance from every connected device.
+The standard 1 Gbps plan provides exceptional performance for households of any size, while the 2 Gbps.
+5 Gbps tiers serve power users, content creators, and smart home enthusiasts who demand peak performance from every connected device.
 Google Fiber consistently ranks at or near the top in independent speed test analyses and customer satisfaction surveys.

 Tips for Getting the Best Internet Experience